 This section presents information related to participant retention definitions, requirements, and procedures.
-Once a participant consents for HPTN 084 OLE/Amendment 3, the study site will make every effort to retain her for the full study in order to minimize possible bias associated with loss-to-follow-up (LTFU).
-Successful retention begins with inclusion of participants who fully understand what study participant.
+Once a participant consents for HPTN 084 OLE 1/Amendment 3 or OLE 2/Amendment 4, the study site will make every effort to retain her for the full study in order to minimize possible bias associated with loss-to-follow-up (LTFU).
+Successful retention begins with inclusion of participants who fully understand what study participation involves and collection of exhaustive locator information from each study participant.
 It also relies on development and implementation of a comprehensive retention plan.